 The most important holiday celebrated in Hong Kong is just around the corner!
 In Asian culture, Lunar New Year signifies a new beginning that occurs on the new moon of the first lunar month.
-This year, it will fall on February 10, 2024, welcoming the year of the dragon.
+This year, it will fall on January 29, 2025, welcoming the year of the snake.
 Rituals and traditions spanning a 15-day period mark the holiday, also called Spring Festival, but how exactly do we celebrate Chinese New Year in Hong Kong?

 Visit Lunar New Year fairs

-For the first time in four years, Lunar New Year fairs across Hong Kong will feature food stalls, adding to the festive atmosphere.
-Running from February 4-10, 2024, these fairs draw crowds eager to partake themselves in the celebration.
-They are normally open air markets flooded with stalls selling Chinese New Year décor, trinkets, flowers, candy, and snacks.
+Running from January 23-29, 15 Lunar New Year fairs across Hong Kong will feature dry goods, wet goods, and food stalls, drawing locals eager to partake themselves in the celebration.
+Situated in different districts in Hong Kong, they are normally open air markets flooded with stalls selling Chinese New Year decor, trinkets, flowers, candy, and snacks.
 It’s a fiery sight to see with lots of red that fits the highly fuelled aura of the atmosphere.

 It’s time to declutter!
-Chinese New Year is the time to clean out your space, dusting away dirt and debris and making room for a breath of fresh air.
-Cleaning house is symbolic of getting rid of bad luck from the previous year that may hinder fresh, new energy.
+Chinese New Year is the time to clean out your space as a sign of new beginnings, dusting away dirt and debris and making room for a breath of fresh air.
+Cleaning house is a traditional CNY custom that symbolizes getting rid of bad luck from the previous year that may hinder fresh, new energy.
 Do note that cleaning must be done before the eve of the holiday because doing so during the holiday may sweep out incoming good luck!

 Chinese New Year couplets are hung at the entrance of homes.
 These couplets showcase beautifully written Chinese calligraphy that express sincere wishes of blessing.
 And to no one’s surprise, they are written against a red background.
 Similarly, door god banners act as a protective guardian for the home.
 The banners normally come in pairs, always facing each other, to ward off evil.